rpmuller/pyquante2/README.md

 Of course, it would be nice if this code were also much faster than PyQuante, but I'd be surprised if this happened automatically, and I'm prepared to deal with code performance at a later time.

+## What works so far:
+* Huzinaga and HGP integral methods, both in Python and with Cython wrappers to C
+* RHF, UHF wave functions

 Feel free to fork this if it interests you.
 The PyQuante code is still around, so I'm not rushing through the process, I'm just taking as